Optimal control with reset-renewable resources: Numerical methods for continuous budget reset problems

 We note that \eqref{semilag1} is a large coupled system of non-linear equations.
-In principle, it can be solved iteratively \cite{RouyTour}, but this approach can be computationally expensive.
-An attractive alternative is to develop a Dijkstra-like non-iterative algorithm.
+If $\Psi$ is an upper bound on $\Valn$, this system can be in principle solved by fixed point iterations starting from an initial guess $\Valn = \Psi$ on $\grid \backslash \del\grid.$ However, this approach can be computationally expensive, and an attractive alternative is to develop a Dijkstra-like non-iterative algorithm.
 For the fully isotropic case, two such methods are Tsitsiklis' Algorithm \cite{Tsitsiklis} and Sethian' Fast Marching Method \cite{SethFastMarcLeveSet}.
 An overview of many (isotropic) extensions of this approach can be found in \cite{SethSIAM}.
 Ordered Upwind Methods \cite{SethVlad2,SethVlad3} have similarly handled the anisotropic case; a recent efficient modification was introduced in \cite{AltonMitchell_MAOUM}.
 Similar fast methods were introduced for several related PDEs by Falcone and collaborators \cite{CristianiFalcone_FMM_Games, CCF, CFF, CFFM}.

 An alternative approach is to speed up the convergence of iterative solver for \eqref{semilag1} by using Gauss-Seidel iterations with an alternating ordering of gridpoints.
 Such ``Fast Sweeping'' algorithms \cite{BoueDupuis,TsaiChengOsherZhao, Zhao, KaoOsherQian} are particularly efficient when the direction of characteristics does not change too often.
 A comparison of various non-iterative and fast-iterative approaches (as well as a discussion of more recent hybrid algorithms) can be found in \cite{ChaconVlad_FMSM}.